 At Conner Prairie, every guest has the opportunity to pursue knowledge and fun in a way that is tailored to them.
 This pursuit requires strong, dedicated leadership.
-Our Board of Directors oversees operations and engages community members in supporting the museum.
-We are thankful that these individuals who have committed their time and expertise to help shape Conner Prairie.
+Our board of directors oversees operations and engages community members in supporting the museum.
+Conner Prairie thanks these individuals who contribute their time and expertise.

 Vice Chair, Conner Prairie Museum

 Rich Thrapp is a partner at Ice Miller.
 He was appointed to serve on the Indiana Business Law Survey Commission and elected as its chairman in 2006.
 He was a member of the drafting committee for Indiana's Limited Liability Company Act and served on the drafting committee for the Indiana Nonprofit Corporation Act.
 Thrapp serves on the boards of the Indianapolis Zoo, Indianapolis Cultural Trail, Indiana Bar Foundation and the Oakwood Foundation.
 Thrapp received the Sagamore of the Wabash award in 2016.
 He earned a bachelor’s degree from DePauw University and earned his juris doctor from Indiana University School of Law.
 He and wife, Linda, reside in Indianapolis.

 Finance Director, Dow DuPont Merger Project at Dow AgroSciences

 Mary Ayers is Finance Director – Dow DuPont Merger Project at Dow AgroSciences.
 She has previously held various financial roles with Dow AgroSciences.
 Ayers is a CPA and earned a bachelor’s degree in accounting from Ball State University.
 She also is on the Board of Trustees of the Indiana chapter of the National Multiple Sclerosis Society.
 She and husband, Randy, reside in Fishers.

 CEO & Chairman of the Board (retired), Finish Line